 That’s Thomas Edward Patrick Brady Jr.?
 The same guy with five Super Bowl titles, four Super Bowl MVPs, and a perennial twelve time Pro Bowler?
 The husband of Gisele?
 The deflator of balls?
 TB12?

 From the tucked in shirt to the all white (wait are those New Balance 608s tennis shoes) dad shoes on his feet, can you fault 31 teams for passing on this dude?
 I don’t need my quarterback to run like Michael Vick, but I’m skeptical of any guy whose lungs finna’ explode ten yards into a sprint.
 With the form of a maimed ostrich, Tommy turned in a senior citizenry-time of 5.28.
 More than four seconds slower than — wait for it, wait for it — no other than Peyton Manning and his 4.8 40!
-I have no idea when this supposed 4.8 40 occurred, but the probability of it ever happening lands somewhere between extremely doubtful and no fucking way.
+I have no idea when this supposed 4.8 40 occurred, but the probability of it ever happening lands somewhere between extremely doubtful and statistically impossible.

 Chris “The Hummer” Jones

 Chris Jones had something to prove.
 After scouts widely questioned the 6’6, 310 pound defensive tackle’s decision for leaving Mississippi State early, a fast forty was the chance to prove his explosive athleticism.
 Little did he know that when his run was finished, all anyone wanted to talk about was his, uh, “measurables.”

 After Jones headfirst slide at the conclusion of his run, draft analyst and guru Mike Mayock loudly proclaimed, “Oh that hurt, but. . . he’s laughing?”
 What the hell just happened, and why did Big Chris flail around on the the ground like that?
 As he rose to his feet, the situation became clear.

 “My.
 Dick.
 Came.
 Out.”